 ER diagram of Library Management System

-ER Diagram is known as Entity-Relationship Diagram, it is used to analyze to the structure of the Database.
+ER Diagram is known as Entity-Relationship Diagram, it is used to analyze the structure of the Database.
 It shows relationships between entities and their attributes.
 An ER Model provides a means of communication.

 The Library Management System database keeps track of readers with the following considerations –